 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-Bilingual is considered to be a low bonus-based field due to the generally limited involvement in direct revenue generation, with exceptions of course.
+Bilingual is considered to be a low bonus-based field.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 70% of surveyed staff in Bilingual reported that they haven't received any bonuses or incentives in the previous year while 30% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 0% to 4% of their annual salary.